-- The ongoing unprecedented drought in the State of California that has resulted in storage levels reaching all-time lows. - A federal court ruling cut water supplies from the state's two largest water delivery systems by up to one third to protect the endangered Delta Smelt fish -potentially the largest court-ordered water supply reduction in California history. - California's population continues to increase, thereby placing additional demands on the state's water supplies and infrastructure. - Climate change is dramatically reducing our mountain snow pack-a critical source of natural water storage. - The Sacramento-San Joaquin River Delta, the single most important link in California's water supply system, faces an ecological crisis that threatens people as well as the environment.
+- The ongoing unprecedented drought in the State of California that has resulted in storage levels reaching all-time lows. - A federal court ruling cut water supplies from the state's two largest water delivery systems by up to one third to protect the endangered Delta Smelt fish -potentially the largest court-ordered water supply reduction in California history. - California's population continues to increase, thereby placing additional demands on the state's water supplies and infrastructure. - Climate change is dramatically reducing our mountain snowpack-a critical source of natural water storage. - Climate change is also creating higher-highs and lower-lows for storm events, creating challenges in water deliver operations and increased need for storage infrastructure and strategy. - The Sacramento-San Joaquin River Delta, the single most important link in California's water supply system, faces an ecological crisis that threatens people as well as the environment.